leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 Thought experiment: cancel all three $p\[\cdots\]$ because we're in characteristic $p$.
 Then subtract the $p^n$th power of the identity $m_0(x_0, y_0) = x_0y_0$.
 Then both sides have a common factor of $p^n$, which you can divide through.
 This gives exactly the multiplication lemma above, except for one last term $p^n x_n y_n$, which can be canceled because we're in characteristic $p$.

 Unfortunately there's a flaw in this thought experiment.
-We're alternatingly using characteristic $p$ to make terms of the form $p\cdot Z$ vanish and characteristic not-$p$ to cancel common factors of $p$.
+We're alternatingly using characteristic $p$ to make terms of the form $p\cdot Z$ vanish and characteristic not-$p$ to divide through by $p$.
 This argument can be made to work, but it requires a careful restructuring of the idea to frontload the characteristic-zero operations.
 We make the polynomials $m_n$ be integer polynomials, and perform the first part of the argument in that setting, interpreting them as polynomials over $k$ only before the final step.

 <!-- Retitle -->